Bhavyajalap/Bhavyajalap/README.md

 Hi there 👋

-A AI/ML developer
+A AI/ML Engineer

-🔭 I’m currently studying at RASHTRIYA RAKSHA UNIVERSITY, GANDHINAGAR
+🔭 Love to solve problem with innovation.

 🌱 I’m currently learning Machine Learning